Skip to content

 Foundry is an Ethereum development environment written in Rust that helps developers manage dependencies, compile projects, run tests, deploy contracts, and interact with blockchains from the command line.
 Foundry can directly interact with Moonbeam's Ethereum API so it can be used to deploy smart contracts into Moonbeam.

-There are four tools that make up Foundry:
+Four tools make up Foundry:

 • Forge - compiles, tests, and deploys contracts